 Holding a CSM certificate and one year of Scrum Master experience is a must for getting A-CSM certification.

 What's next after A-CSM?

 After twenty-four months of experience as a Scrum Master and holding an Advanced Scrum Master (A-CSM) certification, one can go for Certified Scrum Professional Scrum Master (CSP-SM) certification.
 It is not just an advance for an advanced but a pinnacle course for a Scrum Master.

-As a Scrum Professional, the scrum masters will learn more about working with complex systems, system structures, designing a system, applying lean thinking, identifying and addressing team dysfunctions, group facilitation techniques, coaching the product owner on splitting and prioritizing user stories and concepts related to building a lean enterprise.
+As a Scrum Professionals, the scrum masters will learn more about working with complex systems, and system structures, designing a system, applying lean thinking, identifying and addressing team dysfunctions, group facilitation techniques, coaching the product owner on splitting and prioritizing user stories and concepts related to building a lean enterprise.

 After CSP-SM, the Scrum Master can choose to apply and become a Team Coach(CTC) or an Enterprise Coach (CEC).
 The CTC and CEC certifications are experience-based, and one needs to submit proofs of practice and credible experience as a Scrum Master to acquire them.

 Already a CSM?
 You now know what's next.
 Join one of Leanpitch's Advanced Scrum Master workshop to become an Advanced Scrum Master (A-CSM) and then a Certified Scrum Professional Scrum Master (CSP-SM).